New Patient Registration

 New Patients will be asked to complete a personal health questionnaire and to make an appointment with the Practice Nurse for a New Patient Health Check.

 If you have a complicated medical history or take regular medication please make an further appointment with a doctor after your New Patient Health Check.

 If you wish to have any information in other formats, e.g. braille, larger print, different language, etc. please ask for an “accessible information form” when registering, or when the need arises.

 Visitors/Holiday makers are registered on a special form – known as a temporary resident form - provided at Reception.
 Foreign visitors may need to be treated as private patients - please see overseas visitors guidelines at https://www.gov.uk/

-You will be registering with the Practice and can therefore see any of the doctors in the Practice.
+You will be registering with the Practice and can see any of the doctors here.
 However, you will be allocated a named GP, who is responsible for your overall care at the practice and you should contact the practice if you wish to know who this is.
 You may select a “preferred doctor” when you register by requesting registration with a specific doctor.

 Practice Area Map